ishidahra01/azure-ai-digital-cockpit-demo/README.md

   - Sufficient quota to create and start an **NVIDIA A100 GPU** node (e.g., Standard_NC24ads_A100_v4) in a compute cluster
 - Access to **Azure AI Foundry**
 - Phi3.5 **already deployed** in **Model Catalog**
+- Add `Storage Blob Data Contributor` to your Azure account

 ## Usage